elcapykkzxd/NavPathX/Docs.md

 **Q: Does this work with R15 and R6?**

-A: Yes, NavPath X works with both R15 and R6 character rigs.
+A: Yes, NavPathX works with both R15 and R6 character rigs.

 **Q: Can NPCs navigate moving platforms?**

-A: NavPath X recalculates paths regularly, so NPCs can adapt to moving platforms, but may struggle with very fast-moving or unpredictable platforms.
+A: NavPathX recalculates paths regularly, so NPCs can adapt to moving platforms, but may struggle with very fast-moving or unpredictable platforms.

 **Q: How do I make NPCs avoid certain areas?**